mixmaxhq/search-string/README.md

 Build ES5 compatible code with `npm run babel`

 or continually build and watch for changes with `npm run babelWatch`

+## Background

+See [this blogpost](https://mixmax.com/blog/search-string-advanced-search-parser) for why this library was built and continues to be supported.

+Thanks to [search-query-parser](https://github.com/nepsilon/search-query-parser) for inspiration.

 ## License